Published on: 04/14/2022

 Along with Colin Haley, Honnold made the second ascent from north to south of the Torre Traverse in Patagonia.
 In January 2016, this group completed the four Torre Group Peaks in 20 hours and 4o minutes.
 These peaks include Aguja Standhardt, Punta Herron, Torre Egger, and Cerro Torre.
 This route is perilous, with rime-covered stone, snow-covered summits, potential rockfall, and regular storms, making this route a very technical climb.

-Once deemed impossible to Alex, the route Arrested he successfully conquered development on Mount Charleston in 2019.
+Once deemed impossible to Alex, he also successfully conquered the route Arrested Development on Mount Charleston in 2019.
 This proved to be his most difficult sport climbing route so far.
 Arrested Development is located near Honnold’s home in Las Vegas, is graded as a 5.14d, and was established in the late 90s.
 Ethan Pringle first climbed it in 2012.

 Queen Maud Land